Konamiman/Nestor80/docs/LanguageReference.md

 * `NUL` works as follows: if the remaining of the source code line after the operator (not including the comment, if present) has any characters other than spaces and tabs, it will evaluate to 0; otherwise it will evaluate to 0FFFFh.
 This is useful mainly in the context of macro expansions.

 * `TYPE` will evaluate to a fixed absolute value depending on the type of the argument passed to it:

+💡 The `IFB` and `IFNB` instructions can be used alternatively to the `NUL` operator in order to check for empty arguments in macros.

 Argument type |  Value
 --------------|-------